unvercan/quadratic-equation-solver/README.md

-# Quadratic-Equation-Solver
+# quadratic-equation-solver
-- Quadratic equation solver with Linear Algebra using LU and QR decomposition
+- Quadratic Equation Solver with Linear Algebra using LU and QR decomposition

 ## Usage:
 - Put Eigen 3 C+ library into the project library as name of "Eigen 3"